-Immigration in focus as Senate confronts Trump nominees
+Senate grills Trump nominee Sessions on civil-rights record

 AMERICA’S TOP PROSECUTOR

-The attorney general is the nation’s top prosecutor and legal adviser to the president.
+The attorney general is the country’s top prosecutor and legal adviser to the president.
 As head of the Justice Department, the attorney general also oversees the immigration court system that decides whether immigrants are deported or granted asylum or some other kind of protection.

+A key plank of Trump’s election campaign was his pledge to deport illegal immigrants and to build a wall along the U.S. border with Mexico.

 “Sessions was a close adviser to Trump. ...
 They’re going to ask, ‘How are you going to use your position to further the president’s agenda?’” said Elizabeth Taylor, a former staffer for the Senate Judiciary Committee who advised Republicans during Eric Holder’s nomination to be Democratic President Barack Obama’s first attorney general.